Factory method is a creational design pattern which solves the problem of creating product objects without specifying their concrete classes.

 If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.

-Usage examples: The Factory Method pattern is widely used in Python code.
+Usage examples: The Factory Method pattern is widely used in TypeScript code.
 It’s very useful when you need to provide a high level of flexibility for your code.

 Identification: Factory methods can be recognized by creation methods that construct objects from concrete classes.
 While concrete classes are used during the object creation, the return type of the factory methods is usually declared as either an abstract class or an interface.

-This example illustrates the structure of the Factory Method design pattern.
-It focuses on answering these questions:
+This example illustrates the structure of the Factory Method design pattern and focuses on the following questions: